kanjieater/SubPlz/subplz/auto/readme.md

   # [REQUIRED] A directory on the HOST to move job files to if processing fails.
   watcher_errors: "fails"

 # ===============================================
-# Settings for the Real-time Job Watcher
+# Settings for the Real-time Job Consumer/Watcher
 # ===============================================
 watcher:
   # [REQUIRED] The mapping of paths from inside your Docker containers to your host machine.
   # This allows the script to translate container paths from Bazarr jobs to real host paths.
   path_map:
     # Key: Path inside the container (must end with a slash)
     # Value: Corresponding path on the host machine
     "/data/ja-anime/": "/mnt/an/ja-anime/"
-    "/data/test/": "/mnt/g/test/"
+    # "/scan_only/unmapped_media/": "/home/ke/unmapped_media/"

-  # [OPTIONAL] If this key is present, the watcher uses a polling-based
+  # [OPTIONAL] If this key is present, the watcher will use a polling-based
   # mechanism instead of native OS events.
 This is less efficient but is
   # REQUIRED if you are running this script inside WSL and watching a
   # directory on the Windows file system (e.g., /mnt/c/).